asheeshcric/blog/readme.md

 ### Branch
 - ``master``: is for deploying your blogs.

-Last but not least: the [Jekyll documentation](http://jekyllrb.com) is the best starting point!
+Last but not the least: the [Jekyll documentation](http://jekyllrb.com) is the best starting point!